ethansalonga/eportfolio-astro/src/pages/posts/post-3.md

     alt: The Astro logo on a dark background with rainbow rays.
 tags: [astro, learning in public, setbacks, community]
 readTime: 8
 preview: It wasn't always smooth sailing, but I'm enjoying building with Astro.
-And, the Discord community is really friendly and helpful!...
+And, the Discord community is really friendly and helpful!
 ---
 It wasn't always smooth sailing, but I'm enjoying building with Astro.
 And, the [Discord community](https://astro.build/chat) is really friendly and helpful!